-We are pleased to present the Town of Oro Valley Popular Annual Financial Report (PAFR) for fiscal year 2016/17.

-The PAFR provides an easy-tounderstand, summarized overview of various financial aspects of the Town, including sources of revenues and expenditures, financial trends, assets and liabilities and debt obligations.
-The publication of this document represents the

-Town's ongoing commitment to transparency, accountability and communicating the financial position of the Town.
+We are pleased to present the Town of Oro Valley Popular Annual Financial Report (PAFR) for fiscal year 2018/19.
+This is the eighth consecutive year that we have produced this summarized overview of various financial aspects of the Town, including sources of revenues and expenditures, financial trends, assets and liabilities and debt obligations.
+We are humbled to have earned recognition from the Government Finance Officers Association (GFOA) for the past seven years with their Popular Annual Financial Reporting Award.
+The Town is one of only fourteen government agencies in Arizona to prepare a PAFR, representing the Town's ongoing commitment to transparency, accountability and communicating the financial position of the Town in this easy-to-understand format.

+The Town's audited financial statements once again received an unmodified or "clean" audit opinion by our outside, independent auditors, which is the highest form of audit opinion given.

-The Town demonstrated continued strong financial performance during fiscal year 2016/17.
-We are happy to report that in the General Fund, our main operating fund, revenues exceeded expenditures by over \$5 million.
-A portion of these surplus funds are designated for needed capital projects that benefit the community, such as the construction of two additional multi-use fields at Naranja Park and the design and construction of a police substation/evidence facility.
+In addition, the Town demonstrated continued strong financial performance during fiscal year 2018/19.
+We are pleased to report that in the General Fund, our main operating fund, revenues exceeded expenditures by \$1.4 million.
+These surplus funds will be allocated toward future capital project funding and reducing the Town's Public Safety Personnel Retirement System (PSPRS) unfunded liability.